openmc-dev/openmc/docs/source/io_formats/cross_sections.rst

 ``<library>`` Element
 ---------------------

-The ``<library>`` element indicates where an HDF5 cross section file is located, whether it contains incident neutron or thermal scattering data, and what materials are listed within.
-It has the following attributes:
+The ``<library>`` element indicates where an HDF5 data file is located, whether it contains incident neutron, incident photon, thermal scattering, or windowed multipole data, and what materials are listed within.
+It has the following
+attributes:

   :materials: